edoatley/country-api/docs/LAMBDA_EXECUTION_ROLE_SETUP.md

 # Lambda Execution Role Setup

-This guide explains how the IAM execution role that your Lambda function uses to access AWS services like DynamoDB and CloudWatch Logs is created and managed.
+This guide explains how to create the IAM execution roles that your Lambda function uses to access AWS services like DynamoDB and CloudWatch Logs.

 ## Overview